Evacuations underway in Laurentian towns as dike threatens to burst | CBC News

 Residents along Kiamika and Lièvre rivers at risk of flooding

-Quebec's public safety ministry is ordering the preventative evacuation of two towns in the Laurentians due to the risk of a dike failing.
+Quebec's Public Security Ministry is ordering the preventive evacuation of two towns in the Laurentians due to the risk of a dike failing.

 Residents of Chute-Saint-Philippe and Lac-des-Écorces who live along the Kiamika and Lièvre rivers must vacate immediately, said the ministry.